A Mixture Model to Detect Edges in Sparse Co-expression Graphs: Simulation Study

 Figure~\ref{fig.sim.TPadjmat} depicts the numbers of true positive edges given the total number of edges identified by each method.
 Our method (solid red lines) outperforms all the other methods in random, hub, band, and overlapped-cluster networks (see Figure~\ref{fig.sim.TPadjmat}A-L).
 For example, in the hub, $g=100$ configuration (panel F), the true number of edges is 900 (as indicated by the vertical line), and when our method detects 853 edges, 595 of them are true edges.
 In contrast, the thresholding method yields approximately 345 true edges out of the total 856 detected; MB-OR and glasso- yield approximately 370--380 true edges out of 900--960 edges detected; and MB-AND yields 312 true edges out of 930 edges detected.
 Notably, MB and glasso are comparable to, but in some cases worse than the correlation thresholding method in all network configurations.

-The black dotted line in the plots represent the expected number of true positive edges when the edges are identified in a random manner.
+The black dotted line in each plot represents the expected number of true positive edges when the edges are identified in a random manner.
 In the band, $g=50$ configuration (panel I), the competing methods do as well as or worse than chance, whereas our method gives much better results.
-In the random, $p=0.1$ configuration (panel C), the other methods perform worse than choosing edges randomly and our method performs slightly better than chance to a certain point (approximately 30,000 total edges being detected) before deteriorating, but still gives better results that the other methods.
+In the random, $p=0.1$ configuration (panel C), the other methods perform worse than choosing edges randomly and our method performs slightly better than chance to a certain point (approximately 30,000 total edges being detected) before deteriorating, but still gives better results than the other methods.

 The scale-free configuration appears to be especially challenging for all the methods.
-They all detect only approximately 10--20 true edges when the total number of edges detected was the 1,000 (Figure~\ref{fig.sim.TPadjmat}M).
-In this case, the correlation thresholding, glasso- and MB-OR perform slightly better than our method.
+They all detect only approximately 10 -- 20 true edges when the total number of edges detected was 1,000 (Figure~\ref{fig.sim.TPadjmat}M).
+In this case, the correlation thresholding, glasso- and MB-OR perform only slightly better than our method.

-We further explore scale-free networks with additional network sizes ($D = 200, 500, 2000$).
-Consider that sparsity levels change as we vary the network sizes: larger $D$ results in a more sparse network.
+We further explore scale-free networks with additional network sizes ($G = 200, 500, 2000$).
+Consider that sparsity levels change as we vary the network sizes: larger $G$ results in a more sparse network.
 Figure~\ref{fig.sim.TPadjmat.scalefree} depicts the numbers of true positive edges given the total number of edges for various sizes of scale-free networks.
-When $D = 2000$, our method is much better than MB-AND (as we have also seen in Figure~\ref{fig.sim.TPadjmat}M), and slightly better than the other methods.
-However, when $D = 200, 500$, our model outperforms the other methods.
-For example, when $D = 200$, our model identifies around 45 true edges out of 200 edges detected, while glasso-, MB-OR, and the correlation thresholding methods identify less than 30 true edges, and MB-AND identifies around 10 edges.
+When $G = 2,000$, our method is much better than MB-AND (as we have also seen in Figure~\ref{fig.sim.TPadjmat}M), and slightly better than the other methods.
+However, when $G = 200, 500$, our model outperforms the other methods.
+For example, when $G = 200$, our model identifies around 45 true edges out of 200 edges, while glasso-, MB-OR, and the correlation thresholding methods identify less than 30 true edges, and MB-AND identifies around 10 edges.